planningalerts-scrapers/lismore/README.md

 # Lismore City Council Scraper

-Lismore City Council involves the followings
-* Server - .NET but Java backend - Slow, slow, slow
+This site is a typical .NET site involves the followings.
-* Cookie tracking - Yes - JSESSION
+* Cookie - Yes
-* Pagnation - No
+* Pagnation - No, hardcoded to fetch up to 100 records
-* Search Last Month - No - However, based on experience, able to pass query string with date 'date', submit via POST
 * Javascript - No
-* Clearly defined data within a row - No and it is so bad that I need to make an extra call to the actual DA to read information
+* Ajax - Yes
-* iFrame - Why??
+* JSON - Yes

 Setup MORPH_PERIOD for data recovery, available options are
-* thisweek (default)
+* thisweek (default, today - 1 week)
 * thismonth
 * lastmonth

 Enjoy